-The collection is displayed adjacent to the Dana Greenhouses, approximately a 5-minute walk from the Centre Street Gate, 10-minute walk from either the Arborway Gate or the Forest Hills Gate, and about a twenty-minute walk from the Bussey Street Gate.
+The collection is displayed adjacent to the Dana Greenhouses, approximately a 5-minute walk from the Centre Street Gate, 10-minute walk from either the Arborway Gate or the Forest Hills Gate, and about a 20-minute walk from the Bussey Street Gate.
 Look for the wooden lath house overlooking the Leventritt Shrub and Vine Garden, just beyond the stone wall running along its southwestern border.
 Use the stairwell that cuts through the stone wall, or turn off of Bussey Hill Road toward the Dana Greenhouses for an accessible path to the Bonsai Collection.
 If driving, park outside the Centre Street Gate or along the Arborway.

 The collection is on view from mid April through mid November, daily from 8:00am to 3:45pm, excluding holidays.